 Financial Planning for Disaster

 Post your request for audit proposal with the South Carolina Association of Certified Public Accountants.
-With more than 3,850 members, SCACPA is a great resource for posting your requests.
+With some 4,000 members, SCACPA is a great resource for posting your requests.
 And, best of all, this service is free of charge!
 Simply click here to submit your proposal and we'll post your request within two business days.

 Exhibit and Sponsorship Opportunties

-Do you want to reach more than 3,900 CPAs in South Carolina?
+Do you want to reach some 4,000 CPAs in South Carolina?
 SCACPA offers many different sponsorship opportunities through out the year giving you the chance to connect with many CPAs accross the state.
-View the 2014 Marketing Guide to reserve your space at our next conference.
+View the2015 Marketing Guideto reserve your space at our next conference.

 How do I become a CPA?